phudekar/creative-craftsman/content/_index.md

     title: About
     content: >
       I am a software craftsman who engineers software solutions with passion and care.
-In general, I am an agile practitioner, full stack developer and DIY enthusiast.
+By profession I am an agile practitioner, full stack developer and DIY enthusiast.
 I like to take pragmatic approach to solve business problems with the strong focus on fundamentals of software development while keeping an eye on cutting edge technologies.
     actions:
       - label: Contact Me
         url: /contact